 “consuming 200 mL (2 cups) of a strong infusion per day could provide more than 7.5% of the daily reference intake of potassium.”

-Turns out, high concentration of antioxidants and caffeine actually helps the brain in retaining information better, thus incredibly improving long-term memory and overall alertness.
+Several studies have demonstrated that coffee (in our case, espresso) has positive impacts on both short-term and long term memory.
+The high concentration of antioxidants and caffeine in espresso helps the brain with retaining information better, thus improving memory and overall alertness.

 According to a study published in Physiology & Behavior,